ludup/jadaptive-app-builder/README.md

      _/ |\__,_|\__,_|\__,_| .__/ \__|_| \_/ \___|
     |__/                  |_|

-# Rapid Java REST API Builder
+# Rapid REST API Builder

+*This project is currently in stealth mode.